-Rydon is the developer and contractor on a major scheme to regenerate the Packington Estate in Islington, London.
-The project is being delivered in a 50:50 joint venture partnership with the Hyde Group, with residents in occupation, across an eight-year, six-phase programme.
+Rydon was developer and contractor on this nationally-celebrated and multi-award winning scheme to regenerate the Packington Estate in Islington, with residents in occupation, across a 12-year, six-phase programme.

-A total of 538 structurally defective flats on the estate are being replaced with 791 mixed-tenure houses and flats.
-These new homes are being funded through a combination of DCLG funding which was successfully secured by the Hyde Group and cross subsidy from the development of 300 open market sale apartments and new infrastructure.
-491 of the new homes will be for social rent, 135 of which will be three, four, five and six bedroom family homes.
+538 structurally defective flats on the estate were replaced with 790 mixed-tenure houses and flats.
+These new homes were funded through a combination of DCLG funding which was successfully secured by the Hyde Group and cross subsidy from the development of 300 open market sale apartments and new infrastructure.
+490 of the new homes will be for social rent, 135 of which will be three, four, five and six bedroom family homes.

 Rydon was selected with the Hyde Group by the London Borough of Islington and the residents of the Packington Estate as their preferred contractor/developer partner for the regeneration of the Packington Estate in Islington, following success at competition stage.

 A series of consultations, workshops and interviews demonstrated a desire to return to the type of community preceding the 1960s estate.
 Requests included provision of family houses with front doors at street level and private space.
 Long-standing social residents were offered housing in the best locations - in canal-side homes by Regents Canal, in private mews and in Union Square.

 The masterplan focused on cracking open the estate, opening access routes and reconnecting the community with the surrounding area.
 Clusters of low-rise buildings blend with neighbouring terraces.
 The historic street pattern has been reinstated and Union Square restored with a street of replica Georgian townhouses.

 The local environment now comprises 1,640m² of non-residential space, including a newly created canal side park, community centre, adventure playground and youth centre.
 The playground wraps around the youth centre and contains a main activity space, an arts and crafts space and a computer/quiet room.